 SNV and Indel support

-pVACseq offers epitope binding predictions for missense, inframe indel, and frameshift mutations.
+pVACseq offers epitope binding predictions for missense, in-frame insertion, in-frame deletion, and frameshift mutations.

-pVACseq uses a single-sample VCF file as its input.
+pVACseq uses a VCF file as its input.
 This VCF file must contain sample genotype information and be annotated with the Ensembl Variant Effect Predictor (VEP).
-See the Input File Preparation for more information.
+See the Input File Preparation section for more information.

 No local install of epitope prediction software needed

 pVACseq utilizes the IEDB RESTful web interface.
 This means that none of the underlying prediction software, like NetMHC, needs to be installed locally.

 We only recommend using the RESTful API for small requests.
 If you use the RESTful API to process large VCFs or to make predictions for many alleles, epitope lengths, or prediction algorithms, you might overload their system.
 This can result in the blacklisting of your IP address by IEDB, causing 403 errors when trying to use the RESTful API.
 In that case please open a ticket with IEDB support to have your IP address removed from the IEDB blacklist.